brunomnsilva/UbiquitousNeuralNetworks/README.md

 ### Usage and examples

+:construction: Check out the [Wiki pages](https://github.com/brunomnsilva/UbiquitousNeuralNetworks/wiki).

-:construction: Until the *Wiki* pages are created with examples, you can check some usage examples in the `neuralnetworks-examples` folder.
+:warning: Until they are populated with examples, you can check some usage examples in the `neuralnetworks-examples` folder.

 ## Contributing